magistermaks/mod-redbits/HELP.md

 **Detector**
-Is a falling/rising edge detector, in rising mode it triggers (like an observer, emitting short signal) when input turns on and in the falling mode it triggers when input turns off.
+Is a falling/rising edge detector, in rising mode it triggers (like an observer, emitting a short signal) when input turns on and in the falling mode it triggers when input turns off.
-The mode can be toggled be clicking on the block.
+The mode can be toggled be clicking on the gate.

 **Switcher**
-When triggered inverts own output (which can also be done by clicking on the block)
+When triggered inverts own output (which can also be done by clicking on the block).

 **Inverter**
-Works like vanilla redstone torch but in the form of a redstone gate, has no delay control (delay is always equal 1 redstone tick)
+Works like vanilla redstone torch but is in the form of a redstone gate, has no delay control (delay is always equal 1 redstone tick).

 **Latch**
 Has two outputs, one of which is always active while the other inactive,